-The income charged to tenants for property service charges and the costs associated with such service charges are shown separately in the profit or loss as service charges recharged to tenants to reflect that the ultimate risk for paying and recovering these costs rests with the property owner.
+The fees charged to tenants for property service charges and the costs associated with such service charges are shown separately in the Consolidated Statement of Comprehensive Income as service charges recharged to tenants to reflect that the ultimate risk for paying and recovering these costs rests with the property owner.
 Service charge income is recognised in the period in which the income relates to.
-Service charge income amounts are regularly reviewed by the Property Manager and any amounts deemed not recoverable are written off in the same period.
+Service charge income amounts are regularly reviewed by the Property Asset Manager and any amounts deemed not recoverable are written off in the same period.

 Interest income is generated from cash and cash equivalents and is recognised on an accruals basis.
-Interest expense comprises interest expense on loans and borrowings, and any ineffective portion of interest rate swaps.
+Interest expense comprises interest expense on commitment fees, loans and borrowings, and any ineffective portion of interest rate swaps and caps ("derivatives").
 Attributable transaction costs incurred in establishing the Group's credit facilities are deducted from the fair value of borrowings on initial recognition and are amortised over the lifetime of the facilities using the effective interest method.